I get asked all the time what is intutive eating and who intuitive eating is for. Short answer – almost everyone!

 Maybe you continually find yourself “cheating” on your diet and are constantly looking for the next most flexible diet to invest in.

 Maybe you’ve tried all the diets and still never been satisfied when it comes to your relationship with food.
 You always feel like something is missing.

 Who knows, maybe it’s time to try something completely different.
-Maybe it’s time to try intuitive eating.
+Maybe it’s time to try intuitive eating, a holistic approach to health.
 And I don’t mean the intuitive eating that the influence on Instagram sells that simply allows you to eat whatever, whenever.

 I mean the original intuitive eating.
 The intuitive eating that is backed by over 100 studies.
 The intuitive eating that follows 10 principles to healing.